Noah Strømsted: 2025

 Strømsted was promoted to FIA Formula 3 full-time for 2025, joining Trident, partnering Charlie Wurz and 2024 FRECA champion Rafael Câmara.
 He began the season with a front row in the Melbourne.
 After retiring from the sprint due to front wing damage, he maintained his position in a wet feature race to take his first podium in the series.
 A solid round in Bahrain followed where he picked up points with tenth and sixth.
 His qualifying form continued in Imola with third, He made up positions in the sprint and finished in sixth, and despite a slow start, almost won the feature race as he missed out by a few tenths to Santiago Ramos.
-However, he endured a tough round in Monaco, failing to score points as he qualified out of the top 12.
+However, he endured a tough round in Monaco, failing to score points as he qualified out of the top-12.
 In the Barcelona sprint race, Strømsted benefitted from the opening lap chaos to move up to second; he was chasing his first win but retired with four laps to go due to a hydraulics issue.
 Despite this, he salvaged an eighth place in the feature race.

 Qualifying third in Austria, Strømsted's sprint was once again impacted by front wing damage, and struggled with race pace finishing down in seventh place.
 After a pointless outing in Silverstone, Strømsted earned his big break in the Spa-Francorchamps sprint race, passing polesitter Freddie Slater early on to take his first F3 win by a dominant six seconds.
 He again failed to score in Budapest, but rounded out the season with a double points finish in Monza, having made up positions from 20th.
 Strømsted finished his rookie season sixth in the standings with one win, three podiums and 84 points.

+Strømsted also raced in the Macau Grand Prix with the team, he finished the main race in seventh place after avoiding trouble throughout the weekend.